dmotz/commune.js/README.md

 });

-//go ahead and continue with more work in the main thread without being held up: console.log('I will appear before the above does.');
+//go ahead and continue with more work in the main thread without being held up: console.log('I will appear before the loop finishes.');

 setTimeout(function(){
     console.log('I probably will too, depending on how fast your CPU is.');